-- (a) before assuming the duties of their respective offices, take and subscribe before the Chief Justice or some other Judge of the Supreme Court the appropriate Oath for the due execution of their offices in the form set out in the First Schedule; and - (b) be paid such allowances as may, from time to time, be determined, and such allowances shall be charged on and paid out of the Consolidated Fund.
+(a) before assuming the duties of their respective offices, take and subscribe before the Chief Justice or some other Supreme Court Judge the appropriate Oath for the due execution of their offices in the form set out in the First Schedule; and made under this Constitution, or (in so far as they are not prescribed by or under any such law) be prescribed by the President.

+(b) be paid such allowances as may, from time to time, be determined, and such allowances shall be charged on and paid out of the Consolidated Fund.

-(2F) Subject to the provisions of this Constitution, the terms of service of the members of the Legal Service Commission appointed under clause (2)(d) may either be prescribed by or under any law made under this Constitution, or (in so far as they are not prescribed by or under any such law) be prescribed by the President.
+(2F) Subject to the provisions of this Constitution, the terms of service of the members of the Legal Service Commission appointed under clause (2)(d) may either be prescribed by or under any law